-Examples of hypothetical daily total return index rebalancing should note that the base index itself may contain exposure to the money market position which would be in addition to any exposure to the money market position that the index reflects as a result of a daily rebalancing.
+The following table displays hypothetical one-month realized volatility for the base index and the percent weighting of the base index for purposes of calculating the total return index value as a result of hypothetical daily rebalancing in different situations.
+You should note that the base index itself may contain exposure to the money market position which would be in addition to any exposure to the money market position that the index reflects as a result of a daily rebalancing.
 For purposes of highlighting the effect of a daily rebalancing, the table assumes that the base index itself did not contain exposure to the money market position as a result of a monthly base index rebalancing.
 This information is intended to illustrate the operation of the index on each daily total return index rebalancing day and is not indicative of how the index may perform in the future.